nejohnson/format/README.txt

 SUMMARY

-A stripped down integer-only implementation of the core of the printf family of functions.
+A platform-independent implementation of the core of the printf family of functions with significant extensions for formatting output.

 INTRODUCTION